The Many Masks of DPIA: The Data Protection Risk Guardian

 [6] Regulation 4 of the POPIA Regulations 2018.

-[7]Benin, Botswana, Congo, Democratic Republic of Congo, Kenya, Mauritius, Morocco, Nigeria, Rwanda, South Africa, Uganda, and Zambia.
+[7]Benin, Botswana, Congo, Democratic Republic of Congo, Ethiopia, Kenya, Mauritius, Malawi, Morocco, Nigeria, Rwanda, Seychelles, Somalia, South Africa, Uganda, and Zambia.

 [8] Ghana, Lesotho, Algeria, Eswatini, Botswana, Angola, and Madagascar.
 See Iheanyi Nwankwo and Nelson Otieno, ‘Adopting Data Protection Impact Assessment (DPIA)’ ( 2022: Institute for Legal Informatics, Leibniz Universität, Germany).